Parks in this Network

 This web site delivers information about these resources, the Network's Inventory & Monitoring Program, and the scientific activities underway.
 Learn more about specific topics by exploring the links on the left or visit the park units pages to discover the particular resources found at each of these special places.

-As part of the network's water quality monitoring program, NGPN partnered with the USGS Wyoming Water Science Center to install and operate a continuous monitoring station on the Belle Fouche River at Devils Tower National Monument.
-The station provides real-time data on gauge height, temperature, specific conductance, pH, and dissolved oxygen.
+As part of the Network's water quality monitoring program, NGPN partnered with the USGS Nebraska Water Science Center to install and operate a continuous monitoring station along Bow Creek at Missouri National Recreational River.
+The station provided real-time data on gage height, temperature, specific conductance, pH, and dissolved oxygen during the 2015 ice-free season..

 Click here to see a larger image, current weather, and air quality information about this location.
 Webcam is maintained by the NPS Air Resources Division.
 Photos are updated approximately every 15 minutes.